MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 override group-assigned policies for specific users, as needed.
-2. Group policy inheritance: If a user doesn't have a policy directly assigned to them and is a member of one or more groups that have a policy of the given type assigned, the user inherits the effective policy from one of the groups based on the group assignment priority that was set when the policy was assigned to the group.
+2. Group policy inheritance: If a user doesn't have a policy directly assigned to them and is a member of one or more groups that have a policy of the given type assigned, the user inherits the effective policy from one of the groups based on the group assignment priority.
 3. Global policy: If a user doesn't have a policy directly assigned to them and hasn't inherited a policy from a group, their effective policy is the global policy for that policy type, if defined.
 4. System default policy: If the global policy isn't defined, a user’s effective